Purebred Alaskan Malamute Puppies

 If you look at the numbers for zinc (first at requirements and then to the nutrient values of zinc for the foods), you can see it is very difficult to get enough zinc into dogs (but possible) from natural food sources.
 The requirement for zinc is higher in dogs, than it is in humans.

 The below 'human' charts are based on a 2000 calorie diet, per day.
-The dog I ran the chart off for, also has a 2000 calorie diet, per day - and needs double the zinc.
+The dog I ran the chart off for, also has a 2000 calorie diet, per day - and needs double the zinc of a human.
 Just looking at coat, a dog is covered in fur - a human is not - and that, alone, increases need for things like zinc.

 Yellow indicates daily requirement, while the middle (pale yellow) column indicates 'minimum' and red is the safe upper limit.
 Some vitamins and minerals are toxic or cause various ailments if taken long term or at high doses.
 While it is difficult to do this with a normal 'food' diet, it is EASY to get into toxic ranges with supplements.

-Zinc interacts negatively with several minerals and a deficiency can occur based on feeding things like calcium or zinc together (i.e. chicken with bone or bone meal and zinc - don't do it).
+Zinc interacts negatively with several minerals and a deficiency can occur based on feeding things like calcium or zinc together.

 Unfortunately, nutritional deficiencies can take years to actually show and many dogs either die of 'other things' or 'unknown things' early and without diagnosis, to know that nutritional imbalances were the problem.

-If you are not willing to put together the numbers accurately, to do a raw food diet for your dog, I would suggest finding a good quality kibble, instead.
+If you are not willing to put together the numbers accurately, and have them checked by someone who understands them, to do a raw food diet for your dog, I would suggest finding a good quality kibble, instead.

 Be aware too, that if the kibble says 'five cups a day' for YOUR dogs weight, and you use three, the dog is MISSING the nutrition from the missing two cups of food, whether his weight is right, or not.